 Taoist Influence on Avalokiteshvara Statues in China

-However, in some parts of China Guanyin’s origin is exclusively rooted in Taoism, not Buddhism.
+However, in some parts of China the Avalokiteshvara story is exclusively rooted in Taoism, not Buddhism.
 Therefore, Guanyin is female because of her affiliation with Taoism and not her association with Buddhism.
 Additionally, compassion was not necessarily part of her evolution in these parts of China.
 Instead, it is the eight immortals of the Taoist pantheon which is the origin of Guanyin.

 The Tao immortal known as He Xian’gu is the only female member of the Taoist pantheon.
 Therefore, Guanyin is an emanation of this immortal.
 Additionally, He Xian’gu lived during the reign of the Tang Dynasty in China.

-To be sure, there are also many Chinese Buddhist sculptures and paintings that display Guanyin more extravagantly with 1000 arms and 11 heads.
+To be sure, there are also many Chinese Avalokiteshvara images and paintings that display Guanyin more extravagantly with 1000 arms and 11 heads.
 However, it seems that the preference in East Asia would be for her portrayal as an elegant woman.